sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

    - Server-side rendering must match with client-side rendering when browser hydrates the server-side rendered content.
-   - To ensure that client-side rendering has the same version of translations, the asset version is passed (through preloaded state) to front end.
+   - To ensure that client-side rendering has the same version of microcopy, the asset version is passed (through preloaded state) to front end.
-   - Note: FTW does not pass the translations themselves from the server to browser.
+   - Note: FTW does not pass the microcopy itself from the server to browser.
 The reason is that if browser fetches the versioned asset file directly, it can leverage browser's cache.
-So, every page load, after the initial one, will use the _translation.json_ file from browsers local cache.
+So, every page load, after the initial one, will use the _translation.json_ file from the browser's local cache.

    ```js
      .then(() => {